kuniss/XtendFlow/README.md

 ## Runtime Cost Considerations

-In fact, wiring up ports results in method call implementations which are not very expensive and are almost well optimized by the hotspot JVM.
+In fact, wiring up ports results in method call implementations which are not very expensive and are almost well optimized by the Hotspot JVM.

 E.g., the wiring of the function units from the example above into a chain, throwing an exception at the end, like
 ```